This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Up next is beautiful Ronda, surrounded by the dramatic mountains of Sierra de Grazalema and Sierra de las Nieves.
 The drive from Marbella to Ronda is simply stunning, with white villages on every hillside and spectacular views as the road dips and swoops between lakes, valleys, and peaks.

-Ronda is known for its arched Puente Nuevo bridge which spans the 120m deep river gorge of El Tajo.
+Ronda is known for its arched Puente Nuevo bridge, which spans the 120m deep river gorge of El Tajo.
 The bridge is best seen from the beautiful La Casa del Rey Moro, where you’ll find lush and fragrant gardens and a spectacular view.
-There’s also a perfectly round bullring here, and whatever your views about the divisive sport of bullfighting, you should visit Plaza de Toros for its glorious architecture and the bullfighting museum, which sheds a different light on one of Spain’s most controvertial sports.
+There’s also a perfectly round bullring here, and whatever your views about the divisive sport of bullfighting, you should visit Plaza de Toros for its glorious architecture and the bullfighting museum, which sheds a different light on one of Spain’s most controversial sports.

 Just north of Ronda are the Pueblo Blancos of Zahara de la Sierra and Setenil de las Bodegas.
 Both are worth visiting, and the latter is known for its whitewashed houses built into the surrounding cliffs and that image, the one with the rock covering half the narrow street and its houses.
+For a spectacular drive over Puerto de Las Palomas, take the CA-9104 ‘back road’ through the Sierra de Grazalema from Zahara de la Sierra to Cadiz.

 The faded splendour of the sea city of Cadiz, one of the oldest cities in Europe, will beguile you.
 Just across the water in the famed sherry triangle is Jerez de la Frontera, the home of sherry since the 14th century.
 The nearby towns of Sanlúcar de Barrameda and El Puerto de Santa María are the other points of the triangle.

-Next is hot and steamy Seville, which boasts the Gothic Seville Cathedral, the imposing Giralda Tower, and the stunning Alcazar, all conveniently clustered together in the historic center.
+Next is hot and steamy Seville, which boasts the Gothic Seville Cathedral, the imposing Giralda Tower, and the stunning Alcazar, all conveniently clustered together in the historic centre.
 Right next door to all this splendour are the narrow streets of the Barrio Santa Cruz, the heart of Seville’s lively tapas culture offering some of the best plates in Andalucia.

 Past the ancient dolmens and Lover’s Rock of Antequera is Cordoba, known for the UNESCO Mezquita mosque-cathedral, which will take your breath away when you step inside for the first time.
 Meander through the nearby Jewish Quarter, where you’ll find narrow lanes and pretty squares.
-Many of the whitewashed houses are covered in blooms from window boxes providing the perfect images of this gorgeous city.
+Many of the whitewashed houses are covered in blooms from window boxes, providing the perfect images of this gorgeous city.

 Our next stop is one of Spain’s most underrated cities.
-Well off the beaten path, Jaén is known for its olive oil production, and its medieval fortresses, including Santa Catalina Castle.
+Well off the beaten path, Jaén is known for its olive oil production and its medieval fortresses, including Santa Catalina Castle.
 The Renaissance Jaén Cathedral houses the Holy Veil, which is said to have been used to wash Christ’s face.

 From Jaén, it’s a beautiful drive south to Granada, in the Sierra Nevada mountains and very possibly Spain’s most romantic city.
 The Alhambra, the spectacular Moorish palace, sits high on a hill overlooking Albaicin, the old town of Granada, and is the jewel in Andalucia’s crown.